egeback/playapi/README.md

 * [ ] Additional services
   * [ ] Viafree
   * [x] Dplay
+* [ ] Add config to configure if premium should be included for dplay
 * [ ] Test cases
 * [x] Fix swag from docker
 * [x] Update README.md with documentation